imosmdrk58/Sxq/www/API_UPGRADE.md

 ## Troubleshooting

 If you encounter any issues:
-1. Make sure PHP's curl extension is enabled
+1. PHP's curl extension:
+   - The code includes a fallback to `file_get_contents()` if curl is not available
+   - If you want to use curl, you can enable it in php.ini by uncommenting `;extension=curl`
+   - On XAMPP: Open php.ini (usually in C:\xampp\php\php.ini), find the line `;extension=curl` and remove the semicolon
+   - On WAMP: Go to WAMP icon > PHP > PHP Extensions > Check the "curl" option
+   - Restart your web server after making changes

 2. Check database connection settings in `config.php`

-3. Be patient with API responses as they might be rate-limited
+3. Be patient with API responses as they might be rate-limited (the Jikan API limits requests)

 4. Verify that the database upgrade was successful by checking for the new columns

 For any further questions or issues, please refer to the project documentation or contact support.